vimpunk/hugo-blog/content/posts/servo-internals-load-url.md

 `ScriptThread::handle_fetch_chunk`, as `handle_fetch_metadata` above, finds the
 `ParserContext` for this `Pipeline` and invokes `ParserContext::process_response_chunk`, after which we eventually end up in `ParserContext::do_parse_sync`.
-This does the parsing heavy-lifting and if the the entire response body was received, `ParserContext::finish` is invoked.
+This does the heavy-lifting and if the entire response body was received, `ParserContext::finish` is invoked.
 Otherwise, we wait for more chunks or an explicit EOF signal.

 #### `ProcessResponseEOF`